 IV.3e.1.
-Applicants must submit SF- 424A-"Budget Information-Non-Construction Programs" along with a comprehensive budget for the entire program.
-Budget requests may not exceed \$1,201,850 (Office of the
+Applicants must submit SF-424A-"Budget Information-Non-Construction Programs" along with a comprehensive budget for the entire program.
+Budget requests may not exceed \$8,500,000.

-Fulbright Program Representative, Moscow) or \$625,195 (Office of the Fulbright Representative, Kyiv).
 There must be a summary budget as well as breakdowns reflecting both administrative and program budgets.
-Applicants may provide separate subbudgets for each program component, phase, location, or activity to provide clarification.
-The budget must include all costs and indicate the percentage of time required for each activity for all program staff, charged to each specific project.
-The budget should also include any cost sharing in the form of allowable direct or indirect costs or inkind or cash contributions.
-The total of any administrative charges of the recipient organization(s), including indirect costs or fees, should not exceed 15 percent of the total budget.
+Applicants may provide separate sub-budgets for each program component, phase, location, or activity to provide clarification.
+A comprehensive narrative must accompany the budget, clearly explaining all proposed costs (staff salaries and time on task must be supported by appropriate documentation and certified as true and accurate representations of actual costs and percentage of task).

+The Bureau encourages applicant organizations to provide maximum levels of cost sharing and funding from private sources in support of its programs.